 - Revitalizing the surface of a tooth

 - Closing gaps between teeth

 - Masking alignment problems

 - Covering cracks or wear

 - Providing an alternative to orthodontic work

-The Benefits of Porcelain
+What are the Benefits of Porcelain Veneers?:

 Porcelain veneers require two appointments with us.
 We start with a thorough cleaning.
 We may opt to perform some whitening if your teeth are stained from coffee and the like; this will return them to their natural color.
 To match that natural color, Dr. Schmitt or Dr. Oh uses a shade guide to determine the veneer color.

 Next, we prepare your teeth for the veneers.
 To do this, we shave a tiny amount of the enamel from the front of the teeth (from 0.3 mm to 0.5 mm).
 This makes room for the veneers on the front side of each tooth.
 When this process is complete, we take impressions of your teeth and send these off to the dental lab for the fabrication of your custom veneers.
 In most cases, this takes around one week.
 In the meantime, we will attach temporary veneers to your teeth to protect them.

 When your veneers arrive at our office, you return for your second appointment.
 First, we check the fit and the color match of each veneer.
 If necessary, we may shave a bit off here or there.
 Once satisfied with the fit, the porcelain veneers are permanently cemented onto your teeth, and you can show your new smile to the world.